 , the three dosha theory is a bit complicated and it demands a more intuitive approach to study the body.
 Like the dhatus and malas in Ayurveda

-Relationship Between Doshas and Bhutas
+Relationship between Doshas and Bhutas

 It is believed that what goes on in the world at large also goes on within the human psychology.
 The organising principles of each of the five elements give a proper understanding of their nature.
 It also gives a practical insight into the dynamics that drive all the bodily processes.
-The basic difference is that when the elements manifest within the body are called as the doshas.
-All the five elements of the universe are responsible for orchestrating creation yet some of the elements play an active role as compared to others.
+The basic difference is that when the elements manifest within the body, they are called as the Doshas.
+All the five elements of the universe are responsible for orchestrating creation, yet some of the elements play an active role as compared to others.
 Akash

 , the first of three doshas.
-Agni in combination with some of the qualities of vayu and jala becomes 'Pitta'
+Agni in combination with some of the qualities of Vayu and Jala becomes Pitta

 , one of the three doshas.
-And lastly, jala supported by prithvi becomes 'Kapha
+And lastly, jala supported by prithvi becomes Kapha

-', the third one of the Tridosha.
+, the third one of the Tridosha.
 The three doshas have a particular taste